Nonprofit Basics: The Google for Nonprofits Program

 YouTube Nonprofit Program

-Using your Google for Nonprofits account, here’s what to expect from this program:
+Using your Google for Nonprofits account, here’s what to expect from marketing your cause with this program:

 - “Link Anywhere cards” to include on your videos.
 These are annotations that allow you to direct supporters to external links.